Insect-like Robots May Define the Future of Search and Rescue and Military Reconnaissance

 Insect-like robots could gather information in confined spaces without exposing soldiers to immediate danger.
 This is especially important in urban warfare and surveillance.
 Their insect-like movement may also make them less noticeable in certain environments.

-Insect-like robots still early, but moving fast
+Insect-like robots are still early, but moving fast

 The research demonstrates promising prototype performance.
 But significant challenges remain, including durability, control reliability, and mass production.